Published Saturday, Feb. 28, 2009 | 1:30 p.m.

 The fajitas I scarf to get back to the start of the race were quite tasty.
 But the way this day is going, let’s hope that’s the only mention of the items.

 As I quickly catch the elevator before the doors close I can’t help but smile.
 There inside the silver doors are nine members of the “Flying Elvi” team.
 I keep quiet for the one-story ascent.
-So what do middle-age men dressed in sequins talk about at the racetrack?
+So do middle-age men dressed in sequins talk about at the racetrack?
 Driving, what else.
-But their conversation seems to be more about directions to a certain locations, then how to keep from spinning out of a hairpin turn.
+But their conversation seems to be more about directions to a certain locations, then how to keep from spinning out of a hairpin turn at 180 mph.
 But a classic scene nonetheless.

-Mickey Jones, AKA Pete Bilker, AKA one of the 'average-Joe workers' who made appearances on Tim Allen's Tool Time on "Home Improvement," has been spotted at LVMS.
+Mickey Jones, AKA Pete Bilker, AKA one of the 'average-joe workers' that made appearances on Tim Allen's Tool Time on "Home Improvement," has been spotted at the LVMS.
 Actually his beard was spotted, but we think Mickey was standing somewhere behind it.

 Rumors has it that Evander Holyfield is also somewhere on the premises.
 Standing by for confirmation.